 Family Inclusive Program in Murray Bridge

-At headspace Murray Bridge we have always looked for oppourtunities to support family and friends that are supportive of the young people we see.
+At headspace Murray Bridge we have always looked for opportunities to support family and friends that are supportive of the young people we see.

 We are currently offering a family/friends inclusive intake session to all young people attending headspace for the first time.
-Individual intake sessions with a youth worker will continue to be avaliable for thse young people who prefer no family involvement.
+Individual intake sessions with a youth worker will continue to be available for these young people who prefer no family involvement.
 Young people and their families may opt to receive support via one family session only.
-We will also provide oppourtunities for our ongoing clients to have family/friend involvement in their care if they agree to this option.
+We will also provide opportunities for our ongoing clients to have family/friend involvement in their care if they agree to this option.

 Further Support for Families and Friends

-If further support is required, there continues to be a variety of options, such as seeing a youth worker for individual or further family sessions, or consulting with one of our Psyhcologists in Private Practice, GP, or Psychiatrist.
+If further support is required, there continues to be a variety of options, such as seeing a youth worker for individual or further family sessions, or consulting with one of our Psychologist in Private Practice, GP, or Psychiatrist via telehealth.

 Family Inclusive Program feedback